Education

 Career Outcomes

-For the past several years, Stetson Education majors who remained in Florida had a 100% job placement rate, and the Stetson degree is honored by all 50 states.
-Florida is one of the top five states for teacher demand, and more than half of all job postings are available for candidates with less than years of experience.
-This program is designed to equip individuals for professions in which state-regulated professional licensure or certification may be available.
-Through 2030, overall employment of kindergarten and elementary school teachers is projected to grow 7%.
-For high school, the growth rate is 8%.
+In recent years, Education majors who stayed in Florida have achieved a 100% job placement rate and your Stetson degree is honored in all 50 states.
+Florida is among the top five states for teacher demand, with over half of job postings available for candidates with less than five years of experience.

 Students must complete the General Education Requirements of the College of Arts & Sciences, along with the Major Requirements.
 Note: A minor in Education can also complement your major with the ability to teach your craft.